Thoracopterus

-Thoracopterus is an extinct genus of overwater gliding ray-finned fish.
-It was common to the late Middle Triassic and Late Triassic epochs in what is now Europe and China.
+Thoracopterus is an extinct genus of overwater gliding ray-finned fish from the Carnian age of the Late Triassic.
+It is a monotypic taxon, with the type species being T. niederristi.

 Thoracopterus had elongate pectoral fins, similar to modern Exocoetidae, which are used to glide overwater in order to escape aquatic predators.
-Thoracopterus represents the earliest known example for overwater gliding in actinopterygians.
+Thoracopterus represents one of the earliest known example for overwater gliding in actinopterygians.